-Leukocytoclastic vasculitis (LCV) is an inflammation of the small blood vessels that causes tissue destruction.
-It can affect the skin or other organs, such as the heart, lungs, and gastrointestinal tract.
+Leukocytoclastic vasculitis (LCV) is an inflammation in small blood vessels that leads to tissue destruction.
+It can affect the skin, heart, lungs, gastrointestinal tract, and other organs.
+Possible causes include medication use, infections, and allergic reactions.

 LCV is also known as hypersensitivity vasculitis, hypersensitivity angiitis, or cutaneous small vessel vasculitis.